Keto diet is “the best diet.”

 When I get a new client, one of the forty-eleven gajillion questions I ask is “What are your favorite foods?”
 Once they come back with the list, I go “Ok, gotcha.
 Now, look at that list again because this is your diet.”

-You see, you don’t need to eliminate ANY food or macronutrient from your diet and you don’t need to rip up your current diet and start a different diet to lose weight.
+You see, as Graeme Tomlinson observed, you don’t need to eliminate ANY food or macronutrient from your diet and you don’t need to rip up your current diet and start a different diet to lose weight.

 What you need is to educate yourself about the importance of energy balance and then make small tweaks to your current diet.
 It’s much easier to do that than suffer all that favorite food elimination/restriction thang.